BananaScripts/Meteorological-Data-Collector/README.md

 <p>Link do repositório do Back-end: <a href="https://github.com/BananaScripts/Meteorological-Data-Collector-Backend/tree/main">https://github.com/BananaScripts/Meteorological-Data-Collector-Backend/tree/main</a></p>

- #### Status do projeto: Em Desenvolvimento ⏳
+ #### Status do projeto: Concluído

-<a href="https://github.com/BananaScripts/Meteorological-Data-Collector/wiki/Configura%C3%A7%C3%A3o-de-Ambiente">Como rodar o projeto</a>
+<a href="https://github.com/BananaScripts/Meteorological-Data-Collector/wiki/Documenta%C3%A7%C3%A3o-de-Desenvolvimento">Como rodar o projeto</a>

  <br>